 When will my baby say their first word?

 You can expect your baby to start uttering their first words at around 12 months.
 “They’ll usually start with words that are motivating or very familiar for them, like Mama, Dada, drink or dog,” says Hannah.
-All these words appear in a list of the 15 most common first words for babies, along with ball, duck and that perennial toddler favourite.
+All these words, along with ball, duck and that perennial toddler favourite.
 No!

 How can I help my baby learn words?